 Once we receive notice of a family’s approaching arrival, we must secure and furnish an apartment where they will begin their new life.
 Relying almost totally on donations of gently used items from community members and corporate donors, these first homes are furnished with minimal but comfortable belongings.

 Case managers and sometimes already-established family members work with arriving refugees to complete critical tasks such as applying for Social Security cards and short-term benefits, receiving a medical screening and immunizations through Siloam Family Health Center, and enrolling adults in ESL and children in school.

 Case management, employment, and a host of other wraparound services are available to all of these clients for up to five years from their date of arrival or status approval.

 Our diverse staff comes from at least 10 countries and speaks over 20 different languages, but we still depend heavily on volunteers to help clients with social and cultural adjustment.
 For some of our clients, everyday tasks such as navigating a city bus line, grocery shopping, and cooking on a stove are completely new ventures.
 Our volunteers are invaluable in assisting with these lessons eventually leading to self-sufficiency.

 Serving refugees since 1962

 Catholic Charities has always been engaged in the humanitarian aid to refugees, starting with the finding of foster homes for 43 Cuban refugee children in 1962.
 In 1972, at the request of the United States Catholic Conference, the agency’s Refugee Resettlement Program was formally established and primarily served refugees fleeing political turmoil in Vietnam, Laos, and Cambodia.
-By 1995, over 10,000 refugees had received help through Catholic Charities of Tennessee.
+By 1995, over 10,000 refugees had received help through Catholic Charities.